 The commission, upon hearing such petition, may grant the same in whole or in part, or may deny the same in whole or in part, or may grant the same with such reservations as would appear to be for the public interest, including reservations pertaining to the maintenance and use of underground public utilities in the portion vacated.
-Finding: Not applicable.
+Finding: Not Applicable.
+The applicant has not proposed a street or alley vacation with this application.